JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **Taipan snakes have 50 times more toxic than a cobra snake**.
+And here is a just a random fact -  **Ukrainian people celebrate Christmas on January 7th, which is the Orthodox Christmas Day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)